schleuder/schleuder-website/schleuder/docs/subscribers.md

 Include `x-list-name: foo@hostname` with every command you send.

 **x-add-key:**
-Import the attachment(s) or the rest of the email-body into the list’s keyring.
+: Import the attachment(s) or the rest of the email-body into the list’s keyring.
 Only ascii-armored keys are supported.

-**x-set-fingerprint: 0x12345678DEADBEEF12345678DEADBEEF12345678**
+**x-set-fingerprint:** 0x12345678DEADBEEF12345678DEADBEEF12345678
-Assign the key with the given fingerprint to your subscription.
+: Assign the key with the given fingerprint to your subscription.
 It is not possible to set an empty fingerprint.
 To unset your fingerprint use `x-unset-fingerprint`.

-**x-unset-fingerprint: person@example.org**
+**x-unset-fingerprint:** person@example.org
-Remove the fingerprint associated with your subscription.
+: Remove the fingerprint associated with your subscription.

 #### Example: Updating you key for a list